RobotCopy/Adieu-Profanity-Filters/README.md

 - Option to filter images by titles.

 **Replacement**
-- Different default options to replace bad words.
+- Different options to replace bad words.
   * Why is this word bad?.
   * Hide sentence characters.
   * Symbols.